sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 $$Q_{t+3}(S_t, A_t) = Q_{t + 3 - 1}(S_t, A_t) + \alpha (R_{t+1} + \gamma R_{t + 2} + \gamma^2 R_{t+3} + \gamma ^ 3Q_{t+2}(S_{t+3}, A_{t+3}) - Q_{t+2}(S_t, A_t))$$

-The intuitive way of thinking about the algorithm is that reward experienced propogates backwards to state action pairs 3 steps previous.
+The intuitive way of thinking about the algorithm is that reward experienced propagates backwards to state action pairs 3 steps previous.
 Sutton and Barto's excellent book "Reinforcement Learning: An Introduction" illustrates it well on page 147

 <center><img src="{{ site.url }}{{ site.baseurl }}/images/babyberry/nstepSARSA.png" alt="Visualization of 1-step SARSA compared to 10-step SARSA"></center>

-Double Q-learning makes up for a shortcoming in regular Q-learning quite elegently.
-The shortcome in Q-learning is most easily seen by way of a simple example.
+Double Q-learning makes up for a shortcoming in regular Q-learning quite elegantly.
+The short-come in Q-learning is most easily seen by way of a simple example.
 From Sutton and Barto page 135, consider the small Markov Decision Process shown below:

 <center><img src="{{ site.url }}{{ site.baseurl }}/images/babyberry/smallMDP.png" alt="Small MDP for double Q-learning"></center>